Xray-App/xray-code-snippets/use_cases/import_automation_results/README.md

 # Importing test automation results

 ## Background

 Importing results is accomplished by using the REST APIs.
 There are some subtle differences between [Xray server/DC REST API](https://docs.getxray.app/display/XRAY/REST+API) and [Xray Cloud REST API](https://docs.getxray.app/display/XRAYCLOUD/REST+API), including authentication mechanisms and also on the request iself.

 First, Xray supports importing test automation results in different formats, including JUnit XML, TestNG XML, Robot Framework XML, Cucumber JSON, Behave JSON, etc.
-Xray also has a specific proprietary format named "Xray JSON" that can be used to import results The information that can be processed from these report formats differs a bit due to their nature.
+Xray also has a specific proprietary format named "Xray JSON" that can be used to import results; this format has some subtle differences between Xray server/DC and Xray cloud, so please check the documentation.
+The information that can be processed from these report formats differs a bit due to their nature.

 For all these formats, there are specific endpoints that can be used to submit the test automation results.